Anu Aun

 Anu Aun (born 14 February 1980 in Pärnu) is an Estonian film director, producer and scenarist.

 2005-2007 she worked at television production company OÜ Filmimees.
 In 2005 she founded (with Priit Pääsuke and Margo Siimon) the production company Luxfilm.

+In 2023, Aun released her first full-length documentary, "Vetelkõndija" ("Walker on Water"), a portrait of Estonian poet Kristiina Ehin.
+The film was in production for ten years and explores themes of femininity and personal growth.